Louis Belzile: Career

-In 1956, Belzile became a founding member of the Association of Non-Figurative Artists of Montreal.
+In 1956, Belzile became a founding member of The Non-Figurative Artists' Association of Montreal.
 In 1958, he obtained a Bachelor of Arts at the University of Montreal.
 In 1960-1961, he studied at the École des Beaux-Arts in Montreal.
 He then taught at the Saint-Joseph teachers' college until 1965.
 From 1965 to 1985, alongside his career as an artist, Belzile had a distinguished career in the civil service, at the Ministry of Education.

 In 1980, Martin O'Hara published The Privileged Moment An Interview with Louis Belzile in the McGill Journal of Education.
 In 2005, André Desrochers made the film L'intuition intuitionnée about the work of the Plasticiens.

 Belzile died on February 12, 2019, the last survivor of the first group of Plasticiens.